getapper/generator-g-next/README.md

 ## TODO

-### yo g-next:pkg-core

-- Add support for [mocked HTTP calls](https://www.paigeniedringhaus.com/blog/how-to-unit-test-next-js-api-routes-with-typescript) in order to test APIs
-- It should support more envs (at least locale, test, staging and production ones)

 ### yo g-next:task

 - It should create a new task.ts file in the tasks' folder, with the env files requires and a script in the package.json to run it.